x10-lang/x10-lang.github.io/README.md

   article will still be "published" and accesible via its url.
 To make an article actually disappear, delete it.
 Unlike joomla, we have actual source control to make this less scary.
+* Mobile browsing does not work well.
+** Viewport not working right
+** menus not functional